The International Climate Initiative (IKI)

 In terms of transparency, the IKI is a pioneer in German climate finance, with comparatively detailed information on funded projects on its website.
 Since 2016, IKI has published updated information on funded projects every quarter in accordance with the IATI (International Aid Transparency Initiative) standard.

 The monitoring and evaluation system has also been expanded over the years, so that IKI now has an elaborated impact monitoring system for its projects.
 In 2015, IKI introduced a standardised monitoring system, through which it also enables reporting according to standard indicators (e.g. on the number of tonnes of CO2 reduced or the number of people supported in climate change adaptation).
 The 1st project evaluation cycle took place from 2010-2012.
 From 2017 to 2022, about 190 projects were externally evaluated in the second evaluation cycle.
 In addition, a cluster analysis and two strategic evaluations were conducted.
 The results are publicly available.
-Since 2021, the 3rd project evaluation cycle has been running, in which all completed projects are reviewed in a standard procedure.
+From 2021 to 2022, the 3rd project evaluation cycle was implemented, in which all completed projects are reviewed in a standard procedure.
 Reports from IKI evaluations are publicly available.

 Funding volume

-Originally, the funds for financing the IKI came from the auction proceeds of a small portion of the CO2 certificates in European emissions trading; in the meantime, however, the IKI is an ordinary budget item in the BMU budget.
-For years, the IKI was endowed with just under 120 million euros annually.
-In the meantime, it has grown and has a volume of 678 million euros in 2022.
-For 2023, 685 million euros are planned (as of March 2023)
+Originally, the funds for financing the IKI came from the auction proceeds of a small portion of the CO2 certificates in European emissions trading; in the meantime, however, the IKI is an ordinary budget item in the BMWE budget.
+For the years 2008-2012, the IKI was endowed with just under 120 million euros annually.
+Since then, it has grown continuously and has a volume of 735 million euros in 2024, raising the total volume to 6.4 billion euros. (as of July 2025)